HSShin0/hyperbolic_embedding/experiments.md

   - Use more than 20 negative samples: Using 50 negative samples gives the best score.
 - Training process is highly unstable.
   - "U"-shape of training loss
-  - Have to check numerical unstability (maybe train loss grows as the embedded vectors going closer to the boundary of the Poincaré disk ?)
+  - Have to check numerical instability (maybe the train loss increases as the embedded vectors going closer to the boundary of the Poincaré disk ?)

 ### Discussion
 - (Possible) Defects:
   - Negative Sampling
     - When the number of negative nodes $N(u)$ is smaller than the negative samples, sampled from $N(u)$ with "replace".
     - $u$ is included in the pool $N(u)$.